 PV = [P / (r - g)] * [1 - ((1+g)/(1+r))n]

-For ABBV, we will use the following conservative inputs, as found earlier in this article:
+For ABBV, we'll use the same following conservative inputs:

-If you solve for the present value (PV), such as with a spreadsheet or with an online calculator, you'll get $230,966.16 ($231 billion).
+If you solve for the present value (PV), such as with a spreadsheet or with an online calculator, you'll get $230,966 ($231 billion).
 This is the intrinsic value of ABBV today (as of writing) for the entire company.
-You can compare this number to ABBV's market capitalization (currently $194.71 billion), to determine whether ABBV is currently overvalued, fairly valued, or undervalued.
+You can compare this number to ABBV's market capitalization (currently $194.71 billion), to determine whether ABBV is currently overvalued, fairly-valued, or undervalued.

-Therefore, because the market cap is less than the intrinsic value calculation, the implication is that the company's current stock price is undervalued because it's priced below its intrinsic value.
-Because we're using Warren Buffet's discount rate method, which is a slightly-adjusted U.S. 10-year Treasury rate, this calculation implies that investors would make a higher rate of return from investing in ABBV now than if they were to invest in the U.S. 10-year Treasury, a risk-free asset.
+Because the market cap is less than the intrinsic value calculation, the implication is that the company's current stock price is undervalued because it's priced below its intrinsic value.
+Because we're using Warren Buffett's discount rate method, which is a slightly-adjusted U.S. 10-year Treasury rate, this calculation implies that investors would make a higher rate of return from investing in ABBV now than if they were to invest in the U.S. 10-year Treasury, a risk-free asset.

 To adjust for possible mistakes when it comes to predicting the future, a sensitivity or scenario analysis is always a recommended practice.
 In short, this is simply when you have different inputs for variables that can affect your DCF valuation.
 In relation to Buffett's approach to the DCF valuation, this primarily refers to the growth rate, the discount rate, and the owners earnings calculation.